 The Association of Graduates in Early Childhood Studies (AGECS)

-is a membership-based, not-for-profit organisation providing professional development and networking opportunities for their members.
+is a membership-based, not-for-profit organisation providing professional development and networking opportunities for their members and staff working in early childhood services.
 AGECS members work, or have worked, in the field of Early Childhood education and care and /or they have significantly contributed to the field in other ways.

 The Association has a history of over 90 years of philanthropic work, which continues through its establishment of the Foundation of Graduates of Early Childhood Studies.